Carlos de Serpa Pimentel is a partner and Global Head of the Private Client and Trusts department of the Appleby Group.

 Carlos continues to be lauded for his strengths in trusts litigation.
-Carlos continues to be lauded for his strengths in trusts litigation.
-Chambers Global 2019 ranks him as a top trusts lawyer, noting he is a ‘particularly excellent’ practitioner by peers.
-In 2018, he was included in the Private Client section of Who’s Who Legal: Thought Leaders – Global Elite 2019 and Chambers Global described him as ´a market leader in this area´ and ´clearly very experienced and knowledgeable´.
+Chambers Global 2019 ranks him as a top trusts lawyer, noting his peers consider him a ‘particularly excellent’ practitioner.
+In 2018, he was included in the Private Client section of Who’s Who Legal: Thought Leaders.
+Global Elite 2019 and Chambers Global described him as ´a market leader in this area´ and ´clearly very experienced and knowledgeable´.
 He was recognised by Chambers Global High Net Worth Guide 2017 as “the go-to Cayman trusts person,” as well as being praised for his measured approach to contentious matters.
 Also in 2017, Chambers Global described him as “a very good lawyer and a very nice guy,” with sources saying that he is “very good on offshore planning.”

 Carlos has been ranked as a ‘leading individual’ in Legal 500 2019 and was also recognised by Chambers Global 2016 with clients describing him as having a “calm, relaxed and authoritative” working style.
 One source observed that “He is always highly commercially focused in his advice, as well as being very pleasant and a genuinely nice guy.”
 The 2016 Citywealth Leaders List also noted that ´Carlos is one of the very best practitioners in the offshore world´, further stating that ´if there is a solution he will find it´.